 One of the bright spots in Chesapeake Bay fishing in recent years has been the abundance of cobia.
-True, the season of 2021 wasn’t quite as hot as 2020.
-But it was still better for this species than it has been going back decades, from the southern sections of the Middle Bay right down to the point at which the Chesapeake meets the Atlantic Ocean.
-No matter where you want to give it a shot the upcoming cobia season of 2022 holds enormous promise, and there are few fisheries on the Chesapeake that get you a shot at an oceanic predator of rather monstrous potential proportions.
+The season of 2021 wasn’t quite as hot as the blockbuster of 2020, but then 2022 and 2023 were excellent in Virginia waters and decent in Maryland by recent standards.
+And it was still better for this species than it has been going back decades, from the southern sections of the Middle Bay right down to the point at which the Chesapeake meets the Atlantic Ocean.
+No matter where you want to give it a shot the upcoming cobia season of 2024 holds enormous promise, and there are few fisheries on the Chesapeake that get you a shot at an oceanic predator of rather monstrous potential proportions.
 In fact, cobia might just be the ultimate battlers of the Bay.
+We got this year started off right when we set out to shoot a how-to chumming for cobia video this June.

 cobia fish